AaryaBhanderi/Summer-internship-2025_D23IT160/README.md

 Day 8

 I made the movie cards dynamic.
 They now display based on the data from the backend.
 Clicking a card takes the user to the movie details page.

+Day 9

+I worked on movie.html to show details of the selected movie using URL parameters and JavaScript.
+I also added showtime selection.